by Dr. Rebecca Kempton, Pediatric Sleep Specialist, Founder of Baby Sleep Pro

 For babies who are with other care providers during the day, communication is going to be key.
 Your daycare will most likely be pretty responsive to any changes in approach and new times for naps.
 You just need to let them know you’re working on creating an independent sleeper and request they follow your schedule or routine before baby is put to bed.
 Providing a print-out or digital copy of that schedule may be helpful, include tips for recreating the sleeping situation they have at home (such as finding a darker environment for baby to sleep).

-My baby still won’t sleep through the night, now what?
+My baby still won’t sleep through the night; now what?

-She’s only 4 months, not 4 years.
+She’s only four months, not four years.
 Even though you’re frustrated, frazzled and desperate for your baby to get on some sort of sleep schedule, a magic fix isn’t exactly realistic at this point.
 Yes, she is developing a more mature sleep cycle.
-But, she’s still just a baby and may still need to eat at night and be comforted when she wakes.
+But she’s still just a baby and may still need to eat at night and be comforted when she wakes.
 Even though this is a trying time, take care of yourself too!
 Survival skills are so important.
 That may mean your schedule changes a bit to ensure you and your partner get the sleep you need in order to function each day.
 Some survival tips include:

 - Shift your own bedtime earlier.
-The first half of the night is usually the most undisturbed, so try to get what rest you can while they’re
+The first half of the night is usually the most undisturbed, so try to get what rest you can while they’re sleeping.

-- Keep this mantra in your mind: A little bit of work on the early end of the sleep regression will result in much better long term sleeping skills for baby.
+- Keep this mantra in your mind: A little bit of work on the early end of the sleep regression will result in much better long-term sleeping skills for baby.